sqlc-dev/sqlc/README.md

 > 🚨
 >
-> DinoSQL is **very new** and is under rapid development.
-The command line
+> DinoSQL is **very new** and under rapid development.
-> interface and generated code will change.
-There are currently no guarantees
+>
+> The code it generates is correct and safe for production use, but
-> around stability or compatibility.
+> there is currently no garantee of stability or backwards-compatibility of
+> the command line interface, configuration file format or generated code.
 >
 > 🚨